 During the worship service we take an offering at some point after the sermon.
 As a guest, you are welcome to support the ministry of St. Johns with a gift, but please don't feel compelled.
 We believe it is the responsibility of the members to support the church, pastors, staff and the various ministries we are engaged in.

 During the offering the congregation is invited to sign the black friendship registers alongside the center end of the pews.
-Even if you signed the guest book you are invited to sign this register.
-This is another opportunity to leave contact information so that we can follow up on your visit.
+This is a great opportunity to leave contact information so that we can follow up on your visit.
 There is a box to check if you would like a call from one of the pastors.

 Holy Communion is given at the 10:30 a.m. service on 1st and 3rd Sundays of the month and at the 8:00 a.m. service on 2nd and 4th Sundays.
 We do not have communion when there is a 5th Sunday in the month.
 Holy Communion is also served during some special worship services such as Christmas Day.